 University-wide admissions policies can be found in the Graduate Admissions Policies section of this catalog.
+International students and students having earned international degrees should also refer to Admission of International Students for additional requirements.

 To apply for this program, please complete the George Mason University Admissions Application.
+Eligibility

-To be considered for admission to degree status, students must have a bachelor's and/or master's degree in chemistry, biochemistry, or a related field and must meet general admission requirements for graduate study as specified in Graduate Admission Policies.
+To be considered for admission into to degree status, students must have a bachelor's and/or master's degree in chemistry, biochemistry, or a related field from an institution of higher education accredited by a Mason-recognized U.S. and must meet general admission requirements for graduate study as specified in Graduate Admission Policies. institutional accrediting agency or international equivalent.

+equivalent degree.

 Applicants with a bachelor's degree in other fields of study who have at least three years of chemistry or biochemistry coursework may be accepted into the program.
 In some cases, students may be accepted provisionally and will be required to successfully complete the selected remedial courses, some of which may not be applicable toward the doctoral requirements.